Your employer uses AXA for your occupational pension? Here you can find useful information on the pension fund and how to view your contract.

 Good planning is needed if your aim is to own your own home.
 Especially when it comes to financing.
 What’s important is to realistically estimate the costs, and to understand the implications and the correct procedure.
 The first of two possibilities for raising capital is an advance withdrawal from your pension fund.

-You can make an advance withdrawal every five years – until three years before your regular retirement date.
+You can make an advance withdrawal every five years – at the latest until the claim to retirement benefits arises.
 But please note: Have you purchased contribution years in the past three years?
 If so, you cannot withdraw the amount from your pension plan for three years from the date when you purchased contribution years.

 Until age 50, the maximum amount is equal to your total vested benefits.
 After that, you receive as a maximum the higher of the following amounts: